alpaka-group/llama/documentation/pages/user/concept.rst

 Library structure
 -----------------

-Therefore the library is splitted in as independent parts as possible to ease the development and extensibility.
+Therefore the library is split in as independent parts as possible to ease the development and extensibility.
 Many parts of LLAMA are active research and shall not interfere with orthogonal tasks of the library.